 WHO ARE WE?

-To achieve both the national and local goals, we are working to 1) see Virginia become the 21st state to pass a resolution recommending a constitutional amendment that authorizes Congress and the states to regulate election spending; and 2) promote the passage of election finance laws by the 2021 Virginia Assembly that regulate campaign contributions.
+To achieve both the national and state goals, we are working to 1) see Virginia become the 21st state to pass a resolution recommending a constitutional amendment that authorizes Congress and the states to regulate election spending; and 2) promote the passage of election finance laws by the 2021 Virginia Assembly that regulate campaign contributions.
 In view of the damage that big money is inflicting on our state and national elections and legislation, we are encouraging dialogue among grassroots organizations around the Commonwealth in order to identify ways of working together to build awareness of and support for urgently-needed campaign finance reform.

 In swing states, such as Virginia, where the power and influence of huge donations can determine electoral outcomes, the cost of elections has jumped almost twofold in the last decade.
 In 2011, the Senate and House of Delegates’ campaigns together raised $68.7 million, whereas total contributions in 2019 jumped to $121.5 million, with nearly $25 million coming from outside the state.
 Virginia is one of the only states that has not set legal standards for both individual and public/private sector political contributions.